VasilisDimitrakopoulos/VasilisDimitrakopoulos/README.md

 ## Hi there 👋

-I'm Vasilis, an undergraduate student who enjoys learning and constanly evolve.
+I'm Vasilis, an undergraduate developer passionate about learning and continuously improving my technical skills.

-I’m currently working on my thesis about a vr escape room using unity.
+I enjoy solving problems through code and turning ideas (especially games) into functional projects.

+Currently working:
+- A VR escape room built with Unity as part of my undergraduate thesis.

 Tech Stack:
-- Unity (C#)
+- Unity (C#) – Game development & VR experiences
-- Python
+- Python – Data analysis & problem solving

-Currently:
+Currently Expanding Into:
+- Pandas
-- Learning: Pandas / Scikit-learn
+- Scikit-learn
+- Applied data analysis and machine learning fundamentals

+Career Goals:
-- Open to: Internship / Junior Developer / Full-Stack Roles
+- Open to Internship, Junior Developer, or Full-Stack opportunities
+- Interested in software development, interactive systems, and data-driven applications

 <!--
 **VasilisDimitrakopoulos/VasilisDimitrakopoulos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.